 1. Module Title Stage Management Elective

-2. HE Level 5

-3. Credit Value 25

-4. SITS module code SMN2003
+4. SITS module code SMC2003

-5. Location of Delivery Guildhall School

-6a.
-Module Type Practical

-6b.
-Applicable in the year of study 2

-7. Module Leader Head of Stage Management and Costume
+7. Module Leader Head of Stage Management

-8. Department Production Arts

-- To provide the student (through practical learning on a production/ projects) an understanding of the role of the Assistant Stage Manager within a Stage Management Team and within a production/ project. - To provide the students an appreciation of the work and requirements of other departments.
+- Provide the student (through practical learning on a production/ projects) an understanding of the role of the Assistant Stage Manager within a Stage Management Team and within a production/ project. - Provide the student with an appreciation of the work and requirements of other departments.